wenda-gu/RESUME/README.md

 ---

 ## Objective
 I am a dedicated software engineer with expertise in artificial intelligence, machine learning, and full-stack development.
 My goal is to build innovative, user-focused solutions that enhance business growth and improve daily life.
-I excel in solving complex problems, developing efficient systems, and collaborating within teams to deliver high-quality results.
+I excel in solving complex problems, developing efficient systems, and contributing to team success through precision and collaboration.

 ---